Every time a Love Island boy’s behaviour was so bad a charity had to call it out

 “Women’s Aid is becoming increasingly concerned about what appear to be unhealthy fledgling relationships being used as entertainment in Love Island.
 Most recently, the programme has shown Amber repeatedly reduced to tears and appearing to have her emotions manipulated,” acting co-chief executive Adina Claire said.

 “We hope that producers are looking after the wellbeing of the contestants and will step in when any form of behaviour becomes abusive.
 We have been contacted by a number of viewers on social media throughout the series about behaviour they are worried about, involving several contestants, and would ask producers to always take this seriously, and consider the messages being sent to viewers and contestants on the show.”

 Last year, it called out Danny ‘gaslighting’ Lucinda and being ‘manipulative’ towards her

 Danny, facing competition from Aaron, decided he wasn’t pleased with a perceived lack of attention from Lucinda and proceeded to pie her in a challenge.

 He then dumped her because he wasn’t into chasing girls, and said he likes to “knock you down a couple of pegs.”

 Danny’s casting has already attracted over 1,500 complaints to Ofcom, and Women’s Aid warned that his behaviour looked like “gaslighting, possessiveness, and manipulation”.

-The charity said: “Last night, we saw the development of Danny and Lucinda’s relationship and became increasingly concerned with his behaviour towards her on screen, including what looked like gaslighting, possessiveness, and manipulation.
+At the time, the charity said: “Last night, we saw the development of Danny and Lucinda’s relationship and became increasingly concerned with his behaviour towards her on screen, including what looked like gaslighting, possessiveness, and manipulation.
 This is not what a healthy relationship looks like.
 These are all tactics used by perpetrators of abuse.